LethalMaus/JavaDoc-Check/README.md

 This is also based on the developers using correct variable naming conventions.

 Feel free to download, try it & change it

+Based on the maven-checkstyle-plugin
+See JavaDocCheck.xml for the definitions & comments